apache/inlong-website/docs/modules/manager/quick_start.md

 ```

 - `url`: the address of your Pulsar cluster, such as `pulsar://127.0.0.1:6650,127.0.0.1:6650,127.0.0.1:6650`
-- `pulsar_adminUrl`: the other info of your cluster
+- `pulsar.adminUrl`: the other info of your cluster